ClackStudio/Portfolio/src/pages/imprint/index.md

 \
 **COPYRIGHT**\
 \
-© 2022 Clack Studio.
-All rights reserved: Clack Studio GbR.
-This website and all of its content, including all text, graphics, video, and photos, are the copyrighted works of Clack Studio GbR and/or various third parties.
+© 2025 Clack Studio.
+All rights reserved: Clack Studio.
+This website and all of its content, including all text, graphics, video, and photos, are the copyrighted works of Clack Studio and/or various third parties.
 The content is for your personal and non-commercial use only.
-You may not download our content for commercial purposes without prior written permission of Clack Studio GbR.\
+You may not download our content for commercial purposes without prior written permission of Clack Studio.\
 \
 **PRIVACY POLICY**\
 \